China Telecom to sell iPhones; China Mobile still months away

-While Apple has now signed up with two of China's big three carriers, the biggest, China Mobile Ltd, with more than 600 million subscribers, doesn't yet have compatible technology.
+While Apple has now signed up with two of China's big three carriers, the biggest, China Mobile Ltd (0941.HK), with more than 600 million subscribers, doesn't yet have compatible technology.

 Apple's smartphone market share in China, where the number of mobile phone users will top 1 billion this year, has fallen in the last two quarters, and it ranked fifth in October-December with 7.5 percent, overtaken by fast-growing local firm ZTE Corp.